viktor-nikolov/Zynq-XADC-DMA-lwIP/README.md

 >
 > In the next chapters, we will see a real-life example of calculating acquisition times for the development board  [Cora Z7-07S](https://digilent.com/shop/cora-z7-zynq-7000-single-core-for-arm-fpga-soc-development/), which has additional resistances in the circuitry outside the Zynq XADC.

-To understand how the calculated acquisition time translates to XADC configuration we need to see how the XADC works in terms of input clock and timing.
+To understand how the calculated acquisition time translates to XADC configuration, we need to see how the XADC works in terms of input clock and timing.

 **TODO**
 **How the input clock DCLK translates to ADCCLK.**